 Material violations may be regular, continuous or substantial.
 They may be large, unusual and questionable items.
 They may be individually or collectively material.
 For more information, see “factors to consider when determining the materiality of items” in the Form 8823 Guide under the heading “Determining the Scope of the State Agency’s Inspection/Review”

+13.10.3 Financial Capacity

-3) Financial Capacity: Evidence of the financial capacity and solvency of the Applicant/Co-Applicants in the form of Financial Statements of the owners of Applicant/Co-Applicants and of the Applicant/Co-Applicants for the past two years must be submitted with the application.
+Evidence of the financial capacity and solvency of the Applicant/Co-Applicants in the form of Financial Statements of the owners of Applicant/Co-Applicants and of the Applicant/Co-Applicants for the past two years must be submitted with the application.

+Applicant(s) must be current on any debt or fees owed to the Division.

+13.10.4 Background

-4) Background: All Applicants/Co-Applicants must also submit a disclosure (“Background Disclosure”) to the Division with the application for all persons who have an ownership interest in the Applicant/Co-Applicants bearing the notarized signature of each containing the following information:
+All Applicants/Co-Applicants must also submit a disclosure (“Background Disclosure”) to the Division with the application for all persons who have an ownership interest in the Applicant/Co-Applicants bearing the notarized signature of each containing the following information:

 Identifying all bankruptcies within the seven years prior to the Submission Date, with the jurisdiction and case number.
 All bankruptcies, in which the person has been involved as an owner of a debtor entity, or personally as debtor, must be listed, along with a statement of the status of the case.
 If there are none, then this must be stated.